 Casual Friday Inspiration

-In the category of Casual Friday outfits, a blazer plus jeans and a Tee is always great instant style.
-You can dress the look up and add some posh with a white button-down shirt and pumps and you have a business casual style outfit that also works well when you have to get out of a plane right into a business meeting.
-It’s also a great look to wear for a female engineer.
+For Casual Friday outfits, a blazer plus jeans and a Tee is always great instant style.
+Dress the look up and add some posh with a white button-down shirt and pumps and you have a business casual outfit that also works well when you have to get out of a plane right into a business meeting.
+It’s also a great look for a female engineer.

 Going beyond Neutrals